Ansel is curious about other cultures and enjoys discussing philosophy and debating various beliefs and superstitions.

 False.
 Thank goodness this is absolutely untrue.
 While the blood pressure behind your eyes may increase a bit when you sneeze, it doesn't create anywhere close to enough force to pop your eyeballs out of your head.
 Closing your eyes when you sneeze is an involuntary reflex that serves no real purpose.

 True.
-This reaction—known as the photic sneeze reflex—affects up to 35% of us and usually occurs when we move from dim to bright light (e.g. exiting a movie theater during daytime hours).
+This reaction—known as the photic sneeze reflex—affects up to 35% of us.
+It usually occurs when we move from dim to bright light (e.g. exiting a movie theater during daytime hours).
 It's possible that this reflex is genetic, but scientists still don't know for sure.

 True.
 Strange as it may seem, tweezing your eyebrows can irritate your trigeminal nerve, leading in turn to the irritation of your nasal nerve endings and culminating in a sneeze.
 But don't worry.
 If this problem plagues you, there is a potential solution—put pressure on the eyebrow as you tweeze to short-circuit the response and avoid the sneeze!